 I received my PhD and MSc in Computing Engineering & Informatics from the University of Patras, Greece, in 2008 and 2004 respectively, and my undergraduate diploma in Electronic & Computer Engineering from the Technical University of Crete, Greece, in 2002.
 Prior to joining the University of Glasgow (originally as a Lord Kelvin Adam Smith Fellow) in 2013, I worked as a postdoctoral researcher at the University of Patras, Greece, and as an adjunct assistant professor at the University of Ioannina, Greece.
-My research interests lie in the areas of distributed computing and large-scale data management systems.
-I am a member of the IEEE, the ACM, and the Technical Chamber of Greece (TEE).
-I have supervised or co-supervised 3 PhD and over 25 MSc students.
+I am a member of the IEEE and the ACM, and a Fellow of the Higher Education Academy.
+I have supervised or co-supervised 7 PhD and over 40 MSc students.
 I have also worked as a senior systems administrator and routinely contribute to open-source projects.

-My current research work focuses on issues pertaining to large-scale distributed data management systems, with a special interest in storage, indexing and query processing in distributed NoSQL data stores, geo-distributed data management infrastructures, and joint in-rest/streaming data processing.
-Lately I am coordinating the PRIMES Erasmus+ KA2 project, attempting to deliver personalised MOOC content via novel modelling and machine learning approaches, over a geo-distributed resource-constrained infrastructure.
+My research interests lie in the areas of distributed computing and large-scale data management systems.
+My current research work focuses on issues pertaining to distributed (Big) data management, with a special interest in storage, indexing and query processing in distributed NoSQL data stores, graph databases, geo-distributed data management infrastructures, and joint in-rest and streaming data processing.
+Lately I have been coordinating the PRIMES Erasmus+ KA2 project, aiming to deliver personalised MOOC content via novel modelling and machine learning approaches over a geo-distributed resource-constrained infrastructure.
 I am also a co-investigator at the Closed-loop Data Science EPSRC project, attempting to examine the applicability and appropriateness of closed-loop (intermittent) control primitives in the context of data science infrastructures and applications.